glycerine102/aurora-desktop/README.md

 New images are built with Github actions only on semver tags (example: `v40.1.4`).
+The `latest` tag is also applied to the newest build image.
-When a new image is built a package is retained in Github and can then be applied to machines.
+When a new image is built, a package is retained in Github and can then be applied to machines.

 ### Display Current Version Info